methusalah/OpenRTS/README.md

 If you see bugs (and you will probably see many), please search for existing issues to avoid duplicates.
 Then open your issue with a little test case.

 # Licence
-OpenRTS is released under the Apache Licence.
-See Licence file.# Draaxben
+OpenRTS is released under the MIT Licence.
+See Licence file.